neondatabase/website/content/docs/guides/neon-authorize-future.md

 ## User interface for RLS and user impersonation

-We'd like to add a friendly UI for managing RLS policies, with AI assistance plus a way to simulate SQL queries from different application users and JWT properties.
+We'd like to add a user-friendly UI for managing RLS policies with AI assistance and a way to simulate SQL queries from different application users and JWT properties.